wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-hybrid/includes/adconnect.md

 Whether you have one on-premises Active Directory forest or multiple forests, Azure AD Connect can be used in a variety of supported topologies.
 From the perspective of Skype for Business Server, there are three main variations:

 - A single forest, which contains authoritative user identities and hosts Skype for Business Server.
-- Multiple forests, only one of which hosts Skype for Business Server, as well as one or more other forests that contain authoritative user identities (the account forests).
+- Multiple forests, only one of which hosts Skype for Business Server, and one or more other forests that contain authoritative user identities (the account forests).
 - Multiple deployments of Skype for Business Server in multiple forests.
 Provided certain requirements are met, organizations can consolidate these multiple deployments into a single Microsoft 365 tenant.

 ### Single forest